A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Experimental Setup

 \subsection{Implementation Details}

-\textbf{Adversarial attacks.} First, for the point perturbation attack, we obtain the adversarial examples with FGM, MI-FGM, and PGD described in Section~\ref{sec:adversarial_attacks}.
+\textbf{Adversarial Attacks.} First, for the point perturbation attack, we obtain the adversarial examples with FGM, MI-FGM, and PGD described in Section~\ref{sec:adversarial_attacks}.
 For the iterative attacks, the number of iterations is set to 40, and the step size $\alpha$ is set to $\epsilon / 30$.
-We evaluate the point perturbation attack when $l_2$ norm of perturbation $\epsilon$ is set to each value in \{0.5, 1, 3, 5, 7, 10\}cm. \textit{Second}, we evaluate the point detachment attack when setting the ratio of detached points to each value from \{0.001, 0.003, 0.005, 0.007, 0.01, 0.02\}, and the points are gradually detached in total 10 iterations.
+We evaluate the point perturbation attack when $l_2$ norm of perturbation $\epsilon$ is set to each value in \{0.5, 1, 3, 5, 7, 10\}cm. \textit{Second}, we evaluate the point detachment attack when setting the ratio of detached points to each value from \{0.001, 0.003, 0.005, 0.007, 0.01, 0.02\}, and the points are gradually detached in a total of 10 iterations.
 Thirdly, 164 and 500 points are attached to the raw point clouds in point attachment attack for KITTI and Waymo datasets respectively, while the $l_2$ norm of perturbation $\epsilon$ on \textit{attached} points take values in \{0.05, 0.1, 0.3, 0.5, 0.7, 1\}m.
 Our adversarial attack methods are implemented with Pytorch framework~\citep{Pytorch}.\\

-\textbf{Robustness measurement.} As the mAP value of different 3D detectors varies, we adopt the relative metric called mAP ratio, i.e., the ratio of IoU on adversarial examples to that on clean point cloud over the whole validation set.
+\textbf{Robustness Measurement.} As the mAP value of different 3D detectors varies, we adopt the relative metric called mAP ratio, i.e., the ratio of IoU on adversarial examples to that on clean point cloud over the whole validation set.
 The models that achieve a higher mAP ratio under adversarial attacks are considered more robust.
-We measure the robustness (mAP ratio) of detectors against our presented adversarial attacks.
-We report the value of mAP ratio on both KITTI and Waymo datasets.\\
+We assess the robustness of detectors against our presented adversarial attacks by measuring the mAP ratio.
+We report these values for both the KITTI and Waymo datasets.\\

-\textbf{Perceptibility measurement.} We expect the adversarial examples to be imperceptible, i.e., they should be close to the corresponding raw point clouds.
-Therefore, we predominantly use the Chamfer Distance (CD) to measure the deviation of adversarial points $\mathbf{X}_a$ to the raw point cloud $\mathbf{X}$ (as described in Eq.~\eqref{eq:calculate_gradient}).
+\textbf{Perceptibility Measurement.} We expect the adversarial examples to be imperceptible, i.e., they should be close to the corresponding raw point clouds.
+Therefore, we predominantly use the Chamfer Distance (CD) to measure the deviation of adversarial points $\mathbf{X}_a$ to the raw point cloud $\mathbf{X}$ (as described in Eq.~\eqref{eq:calculate_gradient}).\\